jsGanttImproved/jsgantt-improved/README.md

+**30th Oct 2016: Looking for someone to take ownership of the project**

+I clearly no longer have the time to properly manage/curate this project.
+Rather than letting it die and move to a new fork I am looking for someone to take ownership of this GitHub project and the related web page.

+If you are interested please email jsgantt.immproved@gmail.com responses will likely be slow.

+---

 A fully featured gantt chart component built entirely in Javascript, CSS and AJAX.
 No images required.

 You can view a live example at http://jsganttimproved.x10host.com/